uw-cmg/MAST/MAST/doc/source/3_0_inputfile.rst

 *****************************
 Sections of the input file
 *****************************

-Each section of the input file is described briefly below, with a link to a more detailed page.
+The sections of the input file are as follows:
 .. toctree::

     3_0_0_mast